What is the Best Luggage for Europe Train Travel in 2023

 Cabin Max Metz 30 Litre Carry On Backpack

-Our family loves train travel and have completed many epic train journeys with our children including a month Interrailing around Europe.
 We use Cabin Max backpacks whenever we travel as they are more affordable than many other bags on the market and have proved durable over time.
+This could definitely be the best cabbin baggage for Europe.

-My personal bag is a hybrid Metz 30 litre backpack with wheels.
-I can carry it on my back up and down carriage aisles and rail station stairs and keep my hands free for helping the kids.
 However, when I am hot and tired, I can pull the bag behind me on wheels which also enables me to carry my kids backpack if needed.

 The bag weighs just 1.6kg and extensive padding makes it comfortable to wear as a backpack.
 It measures 45x36x20cm so it also fits many budget airlines’ carry-on rules, especially when using the compression straps.

-Like most Cabin Max bags, the Metz opens like a suitcase so it is quick and easy to find things and pack/unpack when needed.
 Plus, as it is a soft sided bag, it is easy to squeeze onto train luggage racks.
 I find the versatile front pockets extremely handy for keeping documents, rail tickets and games for the kids.

 I was very reluctant to switch from my beloved backpackers backpack to suitcase opening hybrid bags, but once I tried them, I was an immediate convert!